epfl-ada/ada-2024-project-dondata2025/docs/index.md

 The case illustrates how a single person's appearance captivated the audience and shaped the tastes of thousands of people, displaying how far the power of storytelling and character design reaches.
 That effect is what intrigued us for our project and guided us toward its subject.
 In this article, we will see how the character names in movies induce trends in baby names, particularly the years immediately following the movie release.

-*option 2 : This case is exactly what captured our curiosity for this project.
-If a hairstyle can spark a global movement, what about something as personal and enduring as a name?
-In this article, we dive into the fascinating connection between movies and baby name trends, exploring how characters leave their mark not just on screens, but on birth certificates in the years following their rise to fame.*

 # Try it yourself !